-Upon the closing of this offering, we will have outstanding an aggregate of shares of common stock, assuming the issuance of shares of common stock offered by us in this offering, after giving effect to the assumptions described under "Prospectus summary-The offering," and assuming no exercise of options or warrants other than the Series E Common Warrants after February 29, 2016.
+Upon the closing of this offering, we will have outstanding an aggregate of 16,914,048 shares of common stock, assuming the issuance of 4,250,000 shares of common stock offered by us in this offering, after giving effect to the assumptions described under "Prospectus summary-The offering," and assuming no exercise of options or warrants after May 31, 2016.
 Of these shares, all shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, whose sales would be subject to the Rule 144 resale restrictions described below, other than the holding period requirement.

-The remaining sh ares of common stock will be "restricted securities," as that term is defined in Rule 144 under the Securities Act.
+The remaining 12,664,048 shares of common stock will be "restricted securities," as that term is defined in Rule 144 under the Securities Act.
 These restricted securities are eligible for public sale only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rules 144 or 701 under the Securities Act, which are summarized below.
 We expect that substantially all of these shares will be subject to the 180-day lock-up period under the lock-up agreements described below.
-Upon expiration of the lock-up period, we estimate that approximately shares will be available for sale in the public market, subject in some cases to applicable volume limitations under Rule 144.
+Additionally, any shares purchased in this offering by participants in our directed share program who purchase more than \$1,000,000 of shares will be subject to a 25-day lock-up period and any shares purchased in this offering by our existing stockholders that are required to file reports pursuant to Section 16 of the Exchange Act will be subject to a 180-day lock-up period, in each case, unless the lock-up period is waived by UBS Securities LLC and Stifel, Nicolaus & Company, Incorporated on behalf of the underwriters.
+Upon expiration of the lock-up period, we estimate that approximately 12,664,048 shares will be available for sale in the public market, subject in some cases to applicable volume limitations under Rule 144.

-In addition, of the 6,120,579 shares of our common stock that were subject to stock options outstanding as of December 31, 2015, options to purchase 3,818,672 shares of common stock were vested as of December 31, 2015 and, upon exercise, these shares will be eligible for sale subject to the lock-up agreements described below and Rules 144 and 701 under the Securities Act.
+In addition, of the 1,723,704 shares of our common stock that were subject to stock options outstanding as of May 31, 2016, options to purchase 1,046,380 shares of common stock were vested as of May 31, 2016 and, upon exercise, these shares will be eligible for sale subject to the lock-up agreements described below and Rules 144 and 701 under the Securities Act.